Omega-3s, Krill oil, and CoQ10 are all popular supplements with a range of potential benefits.

 Brain function: Omega-3s are crucial for cognitive function, memory, and may help prevent age-related decline.

-Joint health: Omega-3s possess anti-inflammatory properties that can help manage joint pain and stiffness.
+Joint health: Omega-3s’ anti-inflammatory effects can help with joint pain and stiffness.

 Cellular health: CoQ10 acts as an antioxidant, protecting cells from damage.